lowmoonlight/adopt-me/README.md

 # adopt-me
-Learning React with Brian Holt
+Learning React with Brian Holt from Frontend Masters